5iggi/reolinkproxy/docs/en/MQTT_UDP.md

 reolinkproxy/status
 ```

+## Battery note for MQTT motion

+On battery cameras, continuous MQTT motion usage may increase battery consumption because `reolinkproxy` needs to actively monitor the camera for events.

+For cameras with `battery_camera=true`, the plugin automatically applies battery-saving lifecycle options.
+These reduce unnecessary active preview sessions, but depending on the camera model they may affect MQTT motion response time.

 ## UDP Legacy / Debug

 UDP is optional and intended for tests, debugging and legacy Loxone setups.
 UDP sends plugin-generated messages, for example: